-Donovan is on the faculty of the graduate creative writing program of Virginia Commonwealth University, where he's often served as its Director of Creative Writing, and he is Senior Editor for Blackbird: an online journal of literature and the arts.
+Donovan is professor of English at Virginia Commonwealth University and is on the faculty of its graduate creative writing program, where he's often served as its Director of Creative Writing, and he is Senior Editor for Blackbird: an online journal of literature and the arts.

-Along with his wife, the award-winning poet, filmmaker, and screenwriter Michele Poulos, he is a producer of her feature-length documentary film, A Late Style of Fire: Larry Levis, American Poet, which had its world premiere at the Mill Valley Film Festival in the Bay Area of California, and has been selected for the Virginia Film Festival, the Richmond International Film Festival, and the Palm Beach International Film Festival, as well as special screenings at the historic Tower Theater in Levis's "hometown," Fresno, California and at the O, Miami Poetry Festival 2017.
-More screenings are scheduled at additional universities and film centers, including the University of Iowa, the University of Utah, and more--and it is available for screening at a location near you, if you're interested.
+Along with his wife, the award-winning poet, filmmaker, and screenwriter Michele Poulos, he is the producer of her feature-length documentary film, A Late Style of Fire: Larry Levis, American Poet, which had its world premiere at the Mill Valley Film Festival in the Bay Area, and was selected for the Los Angeles Greek Film Festival (held at Grauman's Egyptian Theater in Hollywood) and six more film festivals nationwide.
+Additional special screenings were held at the historic Tower Theater in Levis's "hometown" of Fresno, California and at the O, Miami Poetry Festival 2017.
+More screenings are scheduled at universities and film centers in 2017-2018--and it is available for screening at a location near you.